 Treating narcolepsy will help reduce your symptoms.
-Work with your health care provider to create a plan that’s best for you.
-Learning healthy habits and taking medications can improve your life.
+Work with your healthcare provider to create a plan that’s best for you.
+Learning healthy habits and taking medicines can improve your life.
 Getting support from your family and friends will also help you to cope with narcolepsy at home and at work.

-Describe your sleeping problems to your health care provider.
-Be prepared to answer questions about your medical and family history.
+Describe your sleeping problems to your healthcare provider.
+Be prepared to answer questions about your health and family history.
 Try to keep a daily sleep diary for a couple of weeks.
 Record the times when you fall asleep and wake up.
 Also write down any symptoms you notice and what was happening just before the episode.
 A sleep study and daytime nap study can help diagnose narcolepsy.
-Your health care provider can help you find the medication that works best for you.
+Your healthcare provider can help you find the medicine that works best for you.
 He or she will discuss any possible side effects.

 A sleep study is done at a sleep clinic.
 Sensors will be placed on your head and body to record your brain waves and body movement.
-Your sleep will be monitored all night in a study called a polysomnogram.
+Your sleep will be watched all night in a study called a polysomnogram.
 You will also have a daytime nap study called a multiple sleep latency test.
-The results will help your health care provider to diagnose narcolepsy.
+The results will help your healthcare provider to diagnose narcolepsy.
 Then your treatment can be planned.